 This topics involves a group and solo performance, creative writing and devising.

-Specialise in one of the following areas:
+Specialise in two of the following areas:

 An opportunity to set up a theatre company and deliver a 10/12 week drama programme within the community.